• Level of education

 Syllabus

-The course is structured around case studies focusing on the Gironde and Nouvelle-Aquitaine regions.
-It develops, in turn, the appropriation of water as part of regional planning for drinking water, sanitation, flooding and aquatic environments, including wetlands.
-It also addresses the positioning of the network of players involved in water and urban planning, while providing an opportunity to discover professions related to these two themes.
-It is the subject of numerous exchanges and interactions between the teacher and the students, with a view to awakening their critical sense with regard to practical, real-life professional cases.
+The course is structured around case studies focused on the Gironde and Nouvelle-Aquitaine regions.
+It develops, in turn, ways of appropriating water included in land use planning for drinking water, sanitation, flooding, and aquatic environments, including wetlands.
+It also addresses the positioning of water and urban planning stakeholders, while introducing students to professions related to these two themes.
+The course involves numerous exchanges and interactions between the teacher and students, with a view to stimulating their critical thinking in relation to practical, real-life professional cases.

 Read more

-Knowledge transfer (Gironde case study), concerning: water legislation, irrigation engineering, evaluation and performance of water management systems, economic evaluation of public policies, management tools for economic regulation, financial management of development projects, water governance systems, environmental impact study methods, groundwater management.
+Knowing how to convey knowledge (case study: Gironde) concerning: water legislation, irrigation engineering, evaluation and performance of water management systems, economic evaluation of public policies, management tools for economic regulation, financial management of development projects, water governance systems, environmental impact assessment methods, groundwater management

-Bringing concrete experience to bear and conveying the situational viewpoint of a territorial engineer through case studies, in order to carry out, on the theme of water: territorial analysis and forecasting; territorial design actions (production with mastery of procedures, coordination, notably budgetary, and steering (elected representatives' relations) of territorial and urban projects); animation of territorial and urban projects (human resources management).
+Providing concrete examples and conveying the perspective of a local engineer through case studies to carry out, on the theme of water: a territorial analysis and forecast; territorial design actions (production with mastery of procedures, coordination, particularly budgetary, and management (relations with elected officials) of territorial and urban projects); facilitation of territorial and urban projects (human resources management).

-Learn how to design a project, while taking into account the heritage nature of water, and gain an understanding of the professions of a territorial engineer, who can be positioned in the following positions: study manager / project manager / environmental consultant / engineer, watershed coordinator, SAGE, regional or national park coordinator.
+Learn how to develop projects while taking into account the heritage value of water and understand the roles of a territorial engineer, who may be employed in the following positions: research/project manager/project leader/advisor/environmental engineer, watershed coordinator, SAGE coordinator, regional or national park coordinator.

 Read more